Clear Generational Patterns

 From the Horse’s Mouth

-I offer one on one Tune In Sessions to meet deceased loved ones and ancestors.
+I offer a one on one Generational Patterns Clearing to meet deceased loved ones and ancestors.
 I walk you through a process, offering you all my skills to tune in to Spirit for yourself.
 This is a wondrous and powerful healing that enables your deceased loved one to reconnect with you.

 In a session, we: